jennyvowa/HW2/README.md

 # HW2

-## Authors: Ngochoa Vo, Misako Ueshima
+## Authors: Hoa Vo, Misako Ueshima

 ## Project Description

-This small program prompts users to enter 3 numbers into three input boxes and calulate the average of those numbers.
+This small program prompts users to enter 3 numbers into three input boxes and calulates the average of those numbers.